jbanson1/Study/Azure Solution Architect/README.md

 Used to create quotes of work loads

 - TCO
-Helps simulate how much it would cost to run the on premisis workloads on Azure.
+Helps simulate how much it would cost to run the on premises workloads on Azure.
 Compare costs to determine cost savings between on-premises and cloud solutions.

 - Microsoft Cost Management